Aktarul/World_Clock/README.md

-# World_Clock
+# World Clock
-A java project that tells you about Time, Capital, UTC/GMT Standard and Currency of any country selected.
+World Clock is a desktop application that tells you about Time, Capital, UTC/GMT Standard and Currency of any country you select.

+## Technologies and Tools
+  1. Language: **Java**
+  2. IDE: **Eclipse Mars**
+  3. Builder: **Eclipse WindowBuilder**

+## Advantages and Limitations
+This is an offline application.
+So you do not need any internet connection.
-This software mainly works in Bangladesh(GMT+6) because it takes the system time and changes it to other country's time comparing Bangladesh.
+As it is implemented based on Bangladesh (GMT+6), so it takes the system time and changes it to other country's time comparing Bangladesh.
+As a result if you use this application in other country then time will be incorrect but others information will be provided correctly.

-I've finished this project about two years ago and I'm not interested to improve it anymore.

-_Screenshot-1_
+## UI Design
+#### Front
 ![Screenshot-1](Screenshot-1.jpg)

-_Screenshot-2_
+#### Drop down menu to select country
 ![Screenshot-2](Screenshot-2.jpg)

+## Licence
+I have done this project in 2015 for Software Development Lab-II and not interested to improve it anymore.
+If anyone is interested then you are more than welcome accepting [MIT LICENSE](LICENSE) terms.